Topics

 - What Email Metadata Leaks (Even With End-to-End Encryption)End-to-end encryption protects message bodies, not the envelope.
 Here's exactly what metadata leaks from encrypted email and what you can do about it.

 - Why Your Email Ends Up on Data Broker Lists (and What to Do)Your email address is a tracking identifier.
-Here's the plain-language version of how data brokers get it, what they do with it, and how to start cutting off the supply.
+Here's the plain-language version of how data brokers get it, what they do with it, and how to start cutting

 comparisons 2 posts

 - Email Alias Services Compared: AnonAddy, SimpleLogin, RelayEmail alias services let you create unlimited throwaway addresses that forward to your real inbox.
-Here's how AnonAddy, SimpleLogin, and Firefox Relay stack up on privacy, features, and price.
+Here's how AnonAddy, SimpleLogin, and Firefox Relay

 - Proton Mail vs Tutanota in 2026: Which Encrypted Email Fits?Proton Mail and Tutanota are the two serious end-to-end encrypted email providers.
 They make different tradeoffs on metadata, ecosystem, and pricing.
-Here's how to pick.

-guides 2 posts
+how-to 2 posts